hecrenews/hecrenews.github.io/_posts/2020-07-09-florida-man-sneezes-too-hard-on-plane-discovers-new-form-of-propulsion.md

 “Hey sir, are you....
 Banana the Human?”
 A voice called.

-I whipped to the source of the sound.
+I ~~whipped~~ wopped to the source of the sound.
 It was a short, bearded man, with a friendly smile and whatnot descriptions(don’t judge, it's not like I write for a living).

 “Why yes, yes I am.
 Are you Ki Lhaim, my dude?”